qmul21-CC-Group17/REST-API/README.md

 - DELETE_USER method allows the deletion of a user account.
 ONLY ADMIN CAN USE THIS METHOD.

 ## Interaction with External REST Service:
 GET_JOBS method uses the <a href="https://jobs.github.com/api">GITHUB-JOBS API</a> to QUERY JOBS using the information provided by the user in the CREATE_USER POST method.
 THE API RETURNS A JSON RESPONSE of the list of jobs in the given location.
 This method can only be accessed after user_login.
-If user wants different parameters for this method, they must use USER_UPDATE method and change their job-name/keyword, location or full-time fields before running GET_JOBS.
+If user wants different parameters for this method, they must use UPDATE_USER method and change their job-name/keyword, location or full-time fields before running GET_JOBS.

 ## External Cloud Database:
 A remote access <b>MYSQL DATABASE hosted on AWS</b> is used by the web-application to store and retrieve persistent information such as: user details and blacklisted authorization tokens.